 Fuse manufacturers will be consulted about the suitability of manufactured fuses for other frequencies which may include 17.67 Hz for some railway supplies system and 400 Hz for aircraft with higher-level frequencies for some special type electronic circuits.

 But in the DC circuits system, there is no current zero in the normal waveform and the fuse-links designed for AC may not operate at satisfactorily level.
 Generally separate current and voltage ratings are given for fuse-links tested for use in the DC circuits system.

 But sometimes DC circuits can be more inductive for a given current than AC circuit systems and since the energy in the inductance is dissipated in the fuse then it is necessary for the DC voltage rating to be reduced as the time constant (L/R) of a circuit increases.

 Variations in Rating Principles:

-The IEC rating principles for fuse are used worldwide but in North America where UL (Underwriters Laboratory) standards apply.
+The IEC rating principles for a fuse are used worldwide but in North America where UL (Underwriters Laboratory) standards apply.
 In UL standard the rated current is the minimum current required to operate the fuse after many hours and the current that it will carry indefinitely is approximately about 80% of this rating.

 Voltage rating use to mark on a UL fuse-link is the maximum voltage level at which it can be used whereas that marked on an IEC fuse-link is the nominal voltage.
 These kinds of differences must be considered when replacing fuse-links particularly in the case of miniature cartridge fuse-links which is interchangeable.

 But in general it is preferable to replace a fuse-link with one of the same ratings from the same manufacturer and this ensures that its characteristics are as similar as possible to those of the previous fuse-link that was used.
-The IEC Standard and the UL Standard ratings of fuse holders also differs.
+The IEC Standard and the UL Standard ratings of fuse holders also differ.

 Time-Current Characteristics for Fuse: